auth0/auth0-guardian.js/example/README.md

 #### Verifiying second factor
 For SMS and OTP you need to manually enter the code, use verify to check this code.
-You will get the auth payload on the `login-complete` event.
+You will get the auth payload on the `auth-complete` event.
 If you have setup `formPostCallback` the payload is going to be send (form post) to the provided url.

 ```js